ChrisMir26/ChrisMir26/README.md

 Hey!
+I'm Chris

-I'm Chris, a Full Stack Web Developer with a strong affinity for Front End development.
+I'm a Full Stack Web Developer with a strong affinity for Front End development.

 🎒 In the past decade, I have been backpacking around the world, immersing myself in different cultures and exploring new landscapes.
 During my adventures, I realized my passion for programming and made the decision to transition into a career in web development.